Skitzen/meth-recovery-plan/README.md

 ✔ **Antioxidants, dopamine precursors, and neuroprotective supplements** accelerate healing.
 ✔ **Exercise, deep sleep, and mental stimulation are mandatory for dopamine restoration.**
 ✔ **Temporary medications (Bupropion, Memantine, Pramipexole) may help in severe cases.**

----

-### **Would you like help tracking your progress or adjusting this plan based on your symptoms?**
-I can also recommend specific supplement brands, meal plans, or guided brain-training exercises!